 Open the commercial OCT software, locate a site of interest, focus on the sample, and adjust the reference arm and light source intensity for optimal image quality.
 Note the coordinates and repeat this procedure for a number of positions while maintaining the same reference arm length and intensity.
 [1]

-SCREEN 5-2-1_Thorimage.flv
+SCREEN 5-2-1_Thorimage.flv (please gray out the IP address of our computer)

 Next, open the ImageAcquisition.ipynb file found in this article’s supplementary file 2 in Juypter Notebook.
 Each cell contains code to perform specific tasks and can be run separately via pressing Cell and then Run, or Control and Enter or Shift and Enter.
 [1]